jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_component_processes.md

 ---
 title: Processes
 last_updated: July 29, 2016
-summary: "Shows the number of applications and services that are currently active on the system."
+summary: "Shows the number of applications and services that are currently active on the monitored Windows Server."
 sidebar: c_windows_sidebar
 permalink: windows_component_processes.html
 id: SoWHomePage.btnProcesses